 Groton Maze Learning Test

-Description and interpretation of scores: Total number of errors made in attempting to learn the same hidden pathway on five consecutive trials at a single session.
-(Lower score = better performance)
+Outcome Measures: Total number of errors made in attempting to learn the same hidden pathway on five consecutive trials during a single session.